Efficient Fair Division with Minimal Sharing: Preliminaries.

-\begin{lemma} For any allocation $\mathbf{z}$, there is a fractionally PO allocation $\mathbf{z^*}$ such that: \begin{itemize} \item (a) $\mathbf{z^*}$ weakly Pareto dominates $\mathbf{z}$, i.e., for any agent $i$, $u_i(\mathbf{z^*_i})\geq u_i(\mathbf{z_i})$. \item (b) the non-directed consumption graph $\ucg{z^*}$ is acyclic. \item (c) $\mathbf{z^*}$ has at most $n-1$ sharings (hence at most $n-1$ shared objects). \end{itemize} The allocation $\mathbf{z^*}$ can be constructed in strongly-polynomial time using $O(n^2 m^2 (n+m))$ operations. \end{lemma} This lemma, combined with known algorithms for computing fair and fractionally PO allocations, yields the following corollary. \begin{corollary} In any instance with $n$ agents, there exists a fractionally Pareto-optimal, envy-free (and thus proportional) division with at most $n-1$ sharings.
-In some special cases, such an allocation can be found in strongly-polynomial time: \,\footnote{ In case of goods and without Pareto-optimality, an analogue of Corollary~\ref{corollary:po-ef-n-1} can be deduced from results on fair cake-cutting.
-Place goods arbitrarily on a line (goods are represented by consecutive intervals with piece-wise constant utility functions, see \citep{Robertson1998CakeCutting} for the details of reduction) and find a fair partition with connected pieces.
-A connected partition makes $n-1$ cuts and hence at most $n-1$ goods are shared.
-For proportionality, such a partition can be found constructively using $O(mn\log(n))$ operations by the Even-Paz algorithm, \citet{Even1984Note}; for envy-freeness, existence follows from \citet{Stromquist1980How} and \citet{Su1999Rental}.
-However, for general cakes and $n\geq 3$, envy-free partition cannot be found using a finite number of queries, see \citet{Stromquist2008Envyfree}.} \begin{itemize} \item If all objects are pure goods --- using $O((n+m)^4\log(n+m))$ operations; \item If all objects are bads and $n$ is fixed --- using $O\left(m^{\frac{n(n-1)}{2}+3}\right)$ operations; \item If the fairness notion is proportionality only --- using $O(n^2 m^2 (n+m))$ operations. \end{itemize} \end{corollary}
+This lemma, combined with known algorithms for computing fair and fractionally PO allocations, yields the following corollary. \begin{corollary} In any instance with $n$ agents, there exists a fractionally Pareto-optimal, envy-free (and thus proportional) division with at most $n-1$ sharings.
+In some special cases, such an allocation can be found in strongly-polynomial time: \begin{itemize} \item If the fairness notion is proportionality only --- using $O(n^2 m^2 (n+m))$ operations; \item If all objects are pure goods --- {using $O\big((n+m)^4\log(n+m) + n^2 m^2 (n+m)\big)$ operations;} \item If objects are mixed --- using $O\big(m^{n+2}\big)$ operations for fixed $n$ and $O\big(n^{m+2}\big)$ for fixed $m$. \end{itemize} \end{corollary}

-\begin{proof}[Proof of Corollary~\ref{corollary:po-ef-n-1}] Existence of envy-free fPO allocations for mixed problems was proved in~\citet{Bogomolnaia2017Competitive}.
-Such allocations can be obtained as equilibrium allocations in the so-called Fisher market (in economic literature known as competitive exchange economy) associated with the division problem.
-Equilibria satisfy the property of Pareto-indifference: if $\mathbf{z}$ is an equilibrium and $\mathbf{z}^*$ gives the same utilities to all agents, then $\mathbf{z}^*$ is an equilibrium as well.
+\begin{proof} The existence of envy-free fPO allocations for mixed problems was proved by~\citet{Bogomolnaia2017Competitive}.
+Such allocations can be obtained as competitive equilibria of the associated Fisher market with equal incomes (CEEI); see the discussion in Section~\ref{sec:intro} ans~\ref{sec:related}.
+CEEI satisfies the property of Pareto-indifference: if $\mathbf{z}$ is a CEEI and $\mathbf{z}^*$ gives the same utilities to all agents, then $\mathbf{z}^*$ is also a CEEI.
 This allows us to apply Lemma~\ref{lem:po-n-1} and get an envy-free fPO allocation with $\shar{z}\leq n-1$.

-Algorithms for computing equilibrium are known for pure goods (e.g., \citet{orlin2010improved}) or bads only, see~\citet{branzei2019chores}.
-Together with Lemma~\ref{lem:po-n-1}, this yields the first two claims.